-Launch simulationThe page is intended for setting the parameters of the simulated spectrum and starting the simulation process with the specified parameters.
+Launch simulationThe page is intended for setting the parameters of the simulated spectrum and for launching the simulation process with the specified parameters.

 Let's consider in details the form presented on this page (Fig. 1).